A new Board of Directors was elected on November 18, 2020. The Board will serve for four years.

 Pays Basque (Spain), Department of agriculture of the Basque Country

-Geographer, with studies at the Autonomous University of Barcelona, DEA in Geography, ecology and development of mountain areas at the University of Grenoble and Interuniversity Degree in cartography and teledetection at the Universities of Louvaine-La-Neuve, Liège and the Free University of Brussels.
-Professional experience in spatial teledetection at the laboratory “Surfaces” of the University of Liège.
-Since 1989 works at IKT (public participation enterprise by the Department of Agriculture and Fisheries of the Basque Government), where he is currently in charge of the Department for Agricultural Analysis and Studies at IKT.
-He is also a member of the Board of Directors of the World Rural Forum (NGO working in the field of cooperation) and Naturgintza (private environmental foundation).
-Juanan Gutierrez is President of Euromontana since 2012.
+Geographer, graduated from the Autonomous University of Barcelona, Master in Geography, Ecology and Development of Mountain Areas at the University of Grenoble and Interuniversity Degree in Cartography and Remote Sensing at the Universities of Louvain-La-Neuve, Liège and the Université Libre de Bruxelles.
+Since 1989 Juanan Gutierrez has been working at HAZI (a public company financed by the Department of Agriculture, Fisheries and Food Policy of the Basque Government) where he is currently responsible for the Department of Prospective and Cooperation Networks.
+He is also a member of the Board of Directors of the World Rural Forum (NGO working in the field of cooperation).
+Juanan Gutierrez has been President of Euromontana since 2012.

 VICE-PRESIDENT: Dominique FAYEL